tdeneke/koster_data_management/README.rst

 Create the inital information for the database
 ~~~~

 You will need to create a directory in the db_starter with information about the movies, sites and species of interest.
-You can `download a template of the csv files <https://drive.google.com/drive/folders/1_3ooMI1wgGnsv7dby8V1OIR9UWekcGJV?usp=sharing/>`_.
+You can `download a template of the csv files <https://drive.google.com/file/d/1PZGRoSY_UpyLfMhRphMUMwDXw4yx1_Fn/view?usp=sharing/>`_ or specify the Google Drive ID of a zipped folder containing these files (e.g. 1PZGRoSY_UpyLfMhRphMUMwDXw4yx1_Fn).

 Link your movies to the database